Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 Statistical treatment of many of these methods is given in @hastie2009elements.
-Care needs to be taken when using machine learning techniques, such as random forest, because such techniques are more sensitive to noise and blunders in the data .
+Care needs to be taken when using machine learning techniques, such as random forest, because such techniques are more sensitive to noise and blunders in the data.

 Most methods listed above require appropriate levels of expertise to avoid pitfalls and incorrect use but, when feasible and used properly,